Jewish History

 Is the kippah a Biblical commandment?

-The kippah itself is not mentioned in the Bible.
+The kippah itself is not specifically mentioned in the Bible.
 However, the origins of the custom come from the ancient practice of the Kohanim (Priests) wearing head coverings while ministering in the Holy Temple in Jerusalem during Biblical times.

 When did the custom of wearing a kippah start?

 Originally, the only people commanded to cover their heads were the Kohanim.
-In the years since the destruction of the Temple, certain Rabbis began to adopt the custom of covering one’s head as a way of honoring God.
+In the years since the destruction of the Temple, however, certain Rabbis began to adopt the custom of covering one’s head as a way of honoring God.

-In Talmudic times, some Rabbis held that a man cannot walk a minimal distance without covering his head, while others believed that only married scholars or the particularly pious were required to keep this custom.
+In Talmudic times, some Rabbis held that a man cannot walk a certain minimal distance without covering his head, while others believed that only married scholars or the particularly pious were required to keep this custom.

 The particular style of the kippah or yarmulke as we know it today likely developed in the Middle Ages, as did a more widespread practice of Jewish men covering their heads.
 It was also around this time that the practice of male head covering became codified in Jewish texts such as the Shulchan Aruch.